Maha ministers sit on protest against Nawak Malik's arrest | Politics

 The BJP's ''attempt to overthrow the MVA government'' has not been successful yet. ''The action against the serving cabinet minister is part of such a move,'' he claimed.

-After a meeting of top leaders of the ruling MVA on Wednesday evening, a senior NCP leader said there is no question of taking the resignation of Malik since he has not committed anything wrong.
+After a meeting of top leaders of the ruling Maha Vikas Aghadi (MVA-comprising the Shiv Sena, NCP and Congress) on Wednesday evening, a senior NCP leader said there is no question of taking the resignation of Malik since he has not committed anything wrong.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)